This U2 General Admission (GA) Guide has been updated and will be refined throughout the 2019 Joshua Tree Tour.

 Q: What happens if a venue tells us we can’t queue up until a certain time?
 Would we be arrested?

 A: At Chicago during the 360 Tour, the police and security told us we couldn’t line up until 6AM the day of the show.
 If we did, security told us that we would be given a verbal warning, then a written warning, and then arrested.
-I’m not sure if they have that authority or willing to go to that extreme (see United Airlines fiasco), but that is their threat.
+I’m not sure if they have that authority or willing to go to that extreme, but that was their threat.
 At any rate, while a numbered queue system started the day before, we never did camp out overnight, and decided to return that morning with the expectation of respecting the numbering system.
 However, we found fans queuing up at around 4:30AM the day of the show – there were about 100 people in line already.

 The point that I am making is that although the venues may proclaim a certain time to allow queuing up, fans will continue to line up somewhere regardless of ‘official policy’.
-My advice, check out the venue the morning/day before the show and see what is going on.
-Chances are there will be fans queuing up, and ask how the queue is being organized and then show up at a time of your liking – whether that same day before, early in the morning the day-of, or later in the day-of the concert.
+My advice, check out the venue a few days in advance of the show and see what is going on.
+Chances are there will be fans starting the GA Check-In System.
+Ask how the queue is being organized and then show up at a time of your liking – whether to join the system, arrive the day before, early in the morning the day-of, or later in the day-of the concert.

 Q: What if I can’t make it early in the morning because of work or other commitments?